 Ask for a copy of the company’s recruitment and testing policy for their interpreters.
 Also, ask about how they monitor their interpreters on an ongoing basis.
 Interpreters should meet these minimum requirements:

-- Tested in both English and their target language, with a proficiency score of 80 percent or higher.
+• Be tested in English and their target language, with a proficiency score of 80 percent or higher.

-The language company should have a specific department dedicated to and responsible for scheduling.
+The language company should have a specific department responsible for scheduling.
 This work is typically called workforce management.
 Scheduling should be done by the hour, language, and interpreter’s skill set.
-Some companies wait for incoming calls and then contact interpreters, hoping that they will be available.
-This leads to long wait times and a bad user experience.
-You should make sure the language company you use can forecast and schedule all languages preemptively to ensure faster connect times and interpreter availability.
+Some companies wait for incoming calls and then contact interpreters, hoping they will be available.
+However, this leads to long wait times and a bad user experience.
+Instead, you should ensure the language company you use can forecast and schedule all languages preemptively to ensure faster connection times and interpreter availability.

-3. Am I able to access a customer service team member 24x7x365 if I need help or have a question?
+3. Can I access a customer service team member 24/7/365 if I need help or have a question?

 Even if you are connecting directly to the interpreter via an Interactive Voice Response (IVR) system, you should always have the option of connecting to a live operator who can answer questions, handle feedback, or connect you with an interpreter.